emilianavt/VSeeFaceManual/README.md

 ### Performance tuning

-Here are some suggestions on how you can improve the performance of VSeeFace.
+This section contains some suggestions on how you can improve the performance of VSeeFace.

+If VSeeFace becomes laggy while the window is in the background, you can try enabling the increased priority option from the `General settings`, but this can impact the responsiveness of other programs running at the same time.

 #### CPU

 CPU usage is mainly caused by the separate face tracking process `facetracker.exe` that runs alongside VSeeFace.

+The first thing to try for performance tuning should be the `Recommend Settings` button on the starting screen, which will run a system benchmark to adjust tracking quality and webcam frame rate automatically to a level that balances CPU usage with quality.
+This usually provides a reasonable starting point that you can adjust further to your needs.

 One way to slightly reduce the face tracking process's CPU usage is to turn on the synthetic gaze option in the `General settings` which will cause the tracking process to skip running the gaze tracking model starting with version 1.13.31.